 David Rosas: Acting Development Officer

 Duties: Research grant accessibility and requirements associated with the groups cause and help make contacts with donors on all levels; report updates in monthly meetings.

-They are community members who are the most loyal to its principles, it’s activities, or who are the most involved in decision-making and planning.
-This group provides the essential input to the survival and growth of the FOMP organization.
-Core member vote on projects, participate with decision making and represent the voices of the people in the community.
+Core Members are members of both the community and Friends of Mosholu Parkland who are the most loyal to its principles, it’s activities, or who are the most involved in decision-making and planning.
+They provide the essential input to the survival and growth of the FOMP organization.
+Core members vote on projects, participate with decision making and represent the voices of the people in the community.
 Core members attend most FOMP monthly meetings and/or PARKS CB7 meetings.